SimonLeclere/discord-easy-dashboard/docs/gettingStarted.md

 - `addTextInput(name, description, validator, setter, getter)` - Adds a text input.
 The `validator` parameter is a function that takes the string the user entered as a parameter and returns `true` if it is valid and `false` otherwise.
 The `setter` and `getter` parameters are functions that take the discord client and the guild object (and the value entered by the user for `setter`) as parameters and save or read from the database.
 - `addBooleanInput(name, description, setter, getter)` - Adds a switch that takes either the value `true` or `false`.
 The setter and getter parameters are similar to those detailed above.
 - `addSelector(name, description, getSelectorEntries, setter, getter)` - Allows you to add a selector that takes the form of a dropdown menu.
 You can use it to ask the user to choose a role or a channel.
 The getSelectorEntries() function takes as parameters the discord client and the guild object and must return a list of couples [id, name].
 The getter function should also return a couple [id, name].
+- `addColorInput(name, description, setter, getter)` - Adds a color picker.
+The setter and getter parameters are similar to those detailed above.

 Now with these few functions it is quite simple to create a basic dashboard.
 Let's see below an example that allows the user to choose a custom prefix for his server: